Algebraic-Programming/HiCR/examples/channels/variableSize/spsc/README.rst

 The consumer will first receive, print, and pop a single token each time, printing its full contents, regardless of the size.

+Details on each single operation are the same as :ref:`Fixed-Size SPSC Channels`

 Below is the expected result of the application:

 .. code-block:: bash